HemantKumar01/ElectronMediaPlayer/README.md

 `gh repo clone HemantKumar01/ElectronMediaPlayer` then install electron and other dependencies ,if any, from npm from the folder then run using npm start or adding a script with arguments

+## Note change the args script in package.json according to your arguments